Amalfi Coast: Economy

-The Amalfi Coast is known for its production of limoncello liqueur, made between February and October from lemon (known as sfusato amalfitano in Italian) grown in terraced gardens along the entire coastline.
+The Amalfi Coast is known for its production of limoncello liqueur, made between February and October from lemon (sfusato amalfitano) grown in terraced gardens along the entire coastline.
 Another typical liqueur is concerto (literally, "concert", derived from the mix of herbs that compose it), a dark rosolio with spicy notes typically produced in Tramonti.
 Amalfi is also a known maker of a hand-made thick paper called bambagina, symbolic of Italy's traditional technique for paper production and historically used for private writings, legal acts, and revenue stamps.
-Other notable local products are a particular kind of anchovy (local Italian: alici) from Cetara and the colourful handmade ceramics from Vietri.
+Other notable local products are a particular kind of anchovy (local alici) from Cetara and the colourful handmade ceramics from Vietri.

 Transport

 Buses and ferries run along the Amalfi Coast, as well as boat excursions from Positano and Amalfi.